sander-ali/sander-ali.github.io/_projects/2025-02-23-Daily_AI_News.md

 The retrieved chunks are then used by the language model to generate a comprehensive response to the query, drawing from the most relevant information across the selected chunks.

-Know more about <a href="https://towardsdatascience.com/rag-101-chunking-strategies-fdc6f6c2aaec/">chunking strategies</a>
+Know more about <a href="https://towardsdatascience.com/rag-101-chunking-strategies-fdc6f6c2aaec/">chunking</a> strategies

-See how to <a href="https://www.youtube.com/watch?v=zHJ3TZmKEeY">chunk and Vectorize text </a> in 5 minutes

 <div style="display: flex; justify-content: center; align-items: center;">
   <div class="pswp-gallery pswp-gallery--single-column" id="gallery--news" style="display: flex; gap: 20px; flex-wrap: wrap; justify-content: center;">